meddoesdev/uncertainty-aware-bev/README.md

 ## 🔗 Live Demo
 👉 https://meddoesdev.github.io/uncertainty-aware-bev/

+Note: Make sure to wait for 40-60s(sometimes visualisations may take 2mins to load) after clicking on the link.

 ## What This Does

 Transforms surround-camera images from the nuScenes dataset into a **Bird's-Eye-View (BEV)